Three things that delay IBS recovery & what to do about them

 Negative Expectations:

-Negative expectations get in the way of IBS recovery.
+Negative expectations can hinder IBS recovery.
 If IBS has been in your life for any length of time, it may be the case that you won't have the emotional energy to get well again.
 By that, I mean you may not have the energy you need to take part in your recovery.
 And if that wasn't enough, if you believe things aren’t going to get any better, they surely won't!

 But the good news is that you can make changes that will help you build positive expectations, rebuild your emotional energy to help in your recovery, and reinforce your beliefs for IBS recovery.